SMHX VanEck Fabless Semiconductor ETF

 Growth & Forward Outlook

-On the forward picture: TTM revenue growth of 44.61% reflecting robust top-line expansion across the underlying holdings.
-Consensus EPS estimates point to 58.0% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
-Analyst price targets suggest the target set points to a fairly constrained upside profile on a 12-month view.
+On the forward picture: TTM revenue growth of 45.42% reflecting robust top-line expansion across the underlying holdings.
+Consensus EPS estimates point to 67.9% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
+Analyst price targets suggest street expectations imply a constructive but measured return profile on a 12-month view.
 Revenue growth is grounded in reported results; price targets are forward projections that embed assumptions about multiple expansion, earnings delivery, and macro conditions.
 The key risk in both directions is whether the underlying businesses can maintain their operating trajectory as macro and sector conditions evolve.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion